SamBaS: Sampling-Based Stochastic Block Partitioning: Background and Related Work

 \subsection{Stochastic Block Partitioning}

-Several methods for performing community detection exist in the literature.
-Modularity-maximization methods like the Louvain method~\cite{Blondel2008FastNetworks} agglomerate subgraphs into larger structures based on the resulting gain in modularity.
-Message-passing algorithms like label propagation~\cite{Raghavan2007NearNetworks} propagate community membership information from vertex to vertex.
-Spectral clustering methods~\cite{Ng2001OnAlgorithm} use matrix decomposition techniques to generate low-dimensional embeddings for vertices, which are then clustered using k-means.
-Statistical inference methods tend to optimize some optimality metric based on probabilistic graph models such as the Community-Affiliation Graph Model~\cite{Yang2012Community-AffiliationDetection} or the Stochastic Blockmodel~(SBM)~\cite{Karrer2011StochasticNetworks}.
-Recently, graph neural networks have also been used to perform community detection in graphs~\cite{Mehta2019StochasticNetworks,Perozzi2014DeepWalk:Representations,Jia2019CommunityGAN:Nets}.

 The Stochastic Block Partitioning~(SBP)~\cite{Peixoto2013ParsimoniousNetworks,Peixoto2014EfficientModels,Kao2017StreamingPartition} algorithm is an iterative, agglomerative statistical inference method for community detection, based on inference over the Degree-Corrected Stochastic Blockmodel~(DCSBM)~\cite{Peixoto2017NonparametricModel}.
-This inference can be done by minimizing the entropy of the blockmodel, but because the blockmodel has the lowest entropy when $|C| = |V|$, that only works when the number of communities is known beforehand.
+This inference can be done by minimizing the entropy of the blockmodel, but because the blockmodel has the lowest entropy when each vertex is assigned a unique community, that only works when the number of communities is known beforehand.
 In order for the model to be able to discover the optimal number of communities, the SBP algorithm minimizes the minimal description length $H$ of the DCSBM, which represents the total amount of information needed to describe the blockmodel itself.
 Given a graph $G$ consisting of $|E|$ edges and $|V|$ vertices, described by a blockmodel with $|C|$ communities, $H$ is given by~\cite{Peixoto2017NonparametricModel}:

 where $L(B|G)$ is computed using Eq.~(\ref{eq:mdcsbm_log_likelihood}) and $\ln(B)$ is computed as follows:

 where $\left(\binom{n}{m}\right) = \binom{n + m + 1}{m}$, $\binom{n}{m} = \frac{n!}{m!(n-m)!}$, $|v_d^i|$ is the number of vertices in block $i$ with degree $d$, $|C_i|$ is the number of vertices in block $i$, and $q(n,m)$ refers to the ``number of restricted partitions of integer $a$ into at most $b$ parts''.
 For a more in-depth discussion of $H$, we refer the reader to~\cite{Peixoto2017NonparametricModel}.